 Early Majority (34%) – Individuals in this category adopt an innovation after a varying degree of time.
 This time of adoption is significantly longer than the innovators and early adopters.
 Early Majority tend to be slower in the adoption process; have above average social status; contact with early adopters; and seldom hold positions of opinion leadership in a system.

 Late Majority (34%) – Individuals in this category will adopt an innovation after the average member of the society.
 These individuals approach an innovation with a high degree of skepticism and after the majority of society has adopted the innovation.
 Late Majority are typically skeptical about an innovation, have below average social status, very little financial lucidity, are in contact with others in late majority and early majority, have very little opinion leadership.

 Laggards (16%) – Individuals in this category are the last to adopt an innovation.
 Unlike some of the previous categories, individuals in this category show little to no opinion leadership.
 These individuals typically have an aversion to change-agents and tend to be advanced in age.
 Laggards typically tend to be focused on “traditions”, likely to have lowest social status, lowest financial fluidity, be oldest of all other adopters, in contact with only family and close friends, very little to no opinion leadership.

 Let's place it all to a one chart.
 We will take smth like this:

 Let's clean it up a little bit.
 Now we have chart separated by 5 segments.
 Each segment - different type of customers.
 It's classical chart of Technology Adoption Life Cycle.
 But here is a moment.
 This chart is an "ideal model".

 In real life here is a gap or "chasm" between the first two adopter groups and majority.
 Visionaries and pragmatists have very different expectations, and exploring these differences is very important.
-By identifying these differences you will be able to suggest techniques to successfully cross the "chasm," including choosing a target market, understanding the whole product concept, positioning the product, building a marketing strategy, choosing the most appropriate distribution channel and pricing.
+By identifying these differences you will be able to suggest techniques to successfully cross the "chasm," including choosing a target market, understanding the whole product concept, positioning the product, building a marketing strategy, choosing the most appropriate distribution channel, pricing and so on.